bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/sao_paulo_live.md

 ## 19. (Interlude) You People Are All Doomed

-The fourth interlude has E.V.E. popping in to check on the crowd and leads into Doomed, with an extended intro.
+This interlude has E.V.E. popping in to check on the crowd and leads into Doomed, with an extended intro.

 <details class="transcript">
 <summary>Expand transcript</summary>